Henry David Thoreau: "Civil Disobedience" and the Walden years, 1845–1850

 At Walden Pond, Thoreau completed a first draft of A Week on the Concord and Merrimack Rivers, an elegy to his brother John, describing their trip to the White Mountains in 1839.
 Thoreau did not find a publisher for the book and instead printed 1,000 copies at his own expense; fewer than 300 were sold.
 He self-published on the advice of Emerson, using Emerson's publisher, Munroe, who did little to publicize the book.

-In August 1846, Thoreau briefly left Walden to make a trip to Mount Katahdin in Maine, a journey later recorded in "Ktaadn", the first part of The Maine Woods.
+In August 1846, Thoreau briefly left Walden to make a trip to Mount Katahdin in Maine, a journey that was later recorded in "Ktaadn", the first part of The Maine Woods.

 Thoreau left Walden Pond on September 6, 1847.
 At Emerson's request, he immediately moved back to the Emerson house to help Emerson's wife, Lidian, manage the household while her husband was on an extended trip to Europe.
 Over several years, as he worked to pay off his debts, he continuously revised the manuscript of what he eventually published as Walden, or Life in the Woods in 1854, recounting the two years, two months, and two days he had spent at Walden Pond.
 The book compresses that time into a single calendar year, using the passage of the four seasons to symbolize human development.
 Part memoir and part spiritual quest, Walden at first won few admirers, but later critics have regarded it as a classic American work that explores natural simplicity, harmony, and beauty as models for just social and cultural conditions.

 The American poet Robert Frost wrote of Thoreau, "In one book ... he surpasses everything we have had in America."

 The American author John Updike said of the book, "A century and a half after its publication, Walden has become such a totem of the back-to-nature, preservationist, anti-business, civil-disobedience mindset, and Thoreau so vivid a protester, so perfect a crank and hermit saint, that the book risks being as revered and unread as the Bible."

 Thoreau moved out of Emerson's house in July 1848 and stayed at a house on nearby Belknap Street.
 In 1850, he moved into a house at 255 Main Street, where he lived until his death.

 In the summer of 1850, Thoreau and Channing journeyed from Boston to Montreal and Quebec City.
 These would be Thoreau's only travels outside the United States.
 It is as a result of this trip that he developed lectures that eventually became A Yankee in Canada.
 He jested that all he got from this adventure "was a cold".
-In fact, this proved an opportunity to contrast American civic spirit and democratic values with a colony apparently ruled by illegitimate religious and military power.
-Whereas his own country had had its revolution, in Canada history had failed to turn.